List of Trabzonspor players

 This is a list of notable players who have played for Trabzonspor Kulübü.
 Trabzonspor were founded in 1967 after a merger of several Trabzon based clubs.
 The club made their début in the 2.Lig and joined the 1.Lig for the first time seven years later.

 List of players

-The following list includes all Trabzonspor players that have played 100 or more competitive matches for the club in league (2.Lig, 1.Lig/Süper Lig) and cup (Turkish Cup) play.
+The following list includes all Trabzonspor players who have played 100 or more competitive matches for the club in league (2.Lig, 1.Lig/Süper Lig) and cup (Turkish Cup) play.

 Players are listed with their first-team début and last appearance for the club, along with appearances and goals.
 Some dates are approximate and are listed in italics.
 Statistics are correct as of 6 June 2010.